 Add TLS Certificates

-For Self Signed please use this guide Create self-signed certificates for ingress in
+For Self Signed please use this guide Create self-signed Certificates for Ingress in

-namespaceFor Commercial Certificates, please import them as
+For Commercial Certificates, please import them as

-and create secret with the name ofef-ingress-tls-secret
+tls.crtandtls.keyand create secret with the name ofef-ingress-tls-secretinef-externalnamespace -

-namespaceFor LetsEncrypt based TLS Certificates please consult LetsEncrypt SSL for EF-CX
+For LetsEncrypt based TLS Certificates please consult LetsEncrypt SSL for EF-CX

 NOTE:

 When using LE based TLS Certificates, you will have to enable correct annotations in all the relevant values file.
-For example, for CX, after downloading the <COMPONENT>-custom-values.yaml
+For example, for CX, after downloading the <COMPONENT>-custom-values.yaml file, you can run

-sed -i -e 's/#cert-manager.io\/cluster-issuer: /cert-manager.io\/cluster-issuer: /g' <COMPONENT>-custom-values.yaml
+sed -i -e 's/#cert-manager.io\/cluster-issuer: /cert-manager.io\/cluster-issuer: /g' <COMPONENT>-custom-values.yaml to enable it.

 This procedure is required for both externals and all CX group charts being deployed.